 From the iconic Palazzo Vecchio to the priceless artworks housed within the Uffizi Gallery, this City Sightseeing open-top bus tour is an ideal way to unlock the sights and sounds of Florence.
-The Tuscan capital's definitive hop-on hop-off bus tour has 3 routes (A, B & C) each with around 20 stops each.
+The Tuscan capital's definitive hop-on hop-off bus tour has 2 routes (A and B) each with around 20 stops each.
 Disembark at any point and further your exploration by tuning into your City Sightseeing Florence walking tour app (downloadable on-board).

 As you travel not only will you get to enjoy perfect views of timeless historical landmarks, but your 8-language audio guide will provide insights into specific events, popular legends, local culture and more.
 All buses have wheelchair friendly access and free Wi-Fi.

 This, however, should pose no problem to tour-goers.
-All three bus routes form a ring around the historic centre, with numerous stops providing access from various points.
-By hopping-off at, say, Santa Maria Novella Railway Station you can reach the iconic Basilica di Santa Maria del Fiore by taking a short, picturesque stroll down Via dei Panzani and Via dei Cerretani.
+Both bus routes form a ring around the historic centre, with numerous stops providing access from various points.
+By hopping-off at, say, Santa Maria Novella Railway Station (Via Fiume 8/10) you can reach the iconic Basilica di Santa Maria del Fiore by taking a short, picturesque stroll down Via dei Panzani and Via dei Cerretani.
 From the surrounding Piazza del Duomo the full scope of Florence's cultural heart opens up.

 By venturing south towards the Arno River and Ponte Vecchio you'll reach three of the city's most famous attractions: Palazzo Vecchio, the Uffizi Gallery and the Museo Nazionale del Bargello.
 Alongside the Cathedral, Palazzo Vecchio is an instantly recognisable Florentine landmark.
 This town hall building was at one time a medieval fortress constructed atop an ancient Roman theatre.
 In later years it served as the official residence of the Medici family, Florence's ruling political dynasty from the early 15th-18th century.
 Various parts of the Palazzo Vecchio such as its museum and tower are open to the public throughout the year.